sciruiz/sciruiz/README.md

 **Bioinformatician and Evolutionary Biologist.**

 ## About Me
-I am a researcher with a strong passion to explore the world of non-model organism and the evolutionary history behind them.
+I am a researcher with a strong passion for exploring the evolutionary history of sensing and perception in the context of multicellularity, with a particular interest in non-model organisms.
 Eukarya enthusiastic!
 I hold a MSc.
 Bioinformatics form the University of Bristol (2023/24), graduated with distinction, and a BSc.
 Biology from the Cayetano Heredia Peruvian University.
-I’m enthusiastic about contributing to the improvement of pipelines for NGS analysis and their downstream application.
+I am eager to help advance and refine workflows for next-generation sequencing (NGS) analysis and their applications in genomics and evolutionary biology.

 Relevant position:
 * Research Assistant in the Andean Bear Project at the [Research Institute for Ecology and Coservation](https://www.iiecco.org) (Trujillo, Peru).